 Please note that once you have registered on the program, you will need to provide a copy of your qualifications and certificates to our local team in Uganda in order for an adequate medical placement to be arranged.
 If you are studying, please provide a copy of your academic transcript.
 These must be received by our local team at least 2 weeks prior to your arrival in Uganda.

-The aim of this project is to raise awareness and education around HIV/AIDS in Uganda through delivering classes on personal hygiene and how transmission prevention.
-In Uganda, around 7.1 percent of the population is living with HIV/AIDS, which amounts to around 1.4 million people.
+The aim of this project is to raise awareness and education about HIV/AIDS in Uganda through delivering classes on personal hygiene and transmission prevention.
+In Uganda, around 7 percent of the population is living with HIV/AIDS, which amounts to around 1.4 million people.
 In an effort to provide assistance and care to these individuals, a range of initiatives have been established throughout Uganda, however much more help is needed to increase access to education around HIV/AIDS.

 If you’re someone who is passionate about using education as a vehicle to provide support to those living with HIV/AIDS and help prevent the spread of the virus, your support will be greatly appreciated on this project.

 Donations are highly appreciated on this project.
 Although providing education requires no supplies, there are various supplies that are required to complete HIV/AIDS testing such as alcohol swabs, lancets, gloves and hand sanitizer.
 The test kits themselves cost US$25 per 100 test kits.
 You are asked to bring medical gloves and alcohol wipes with you to Uganda.
 All volunteers are encouraged to wear closed toe shoes, and bring scrubs or a white lab coat to make you identifiable within the community.

 As you will be volunteering alongside our local placement staff, you are not required to be medically qualified in order to participate on most aspects of the HIV/AIDS Support project.
 Please note that testing via needle pricking and taking small blood samples is only offered to volunteers who are medically qualified, with training in Phlebotomy.